Bruce Springsteen: 2012–2018: Autobiography and Broadway show

-2019–present
+2019–2021: Western Stars

-Springsteen's nineteenth studio album, Western Stars, was released on June 14, 2019.
+Springsteen's nineteenth studio album, Western Stars, was released in June 2019.

 It was announced on July 23, 2019, that Springsteen would premiere his film, Western Stars, at the Toronto Film Festival in September 2019.
 He co-directed the film along with longtime collaborator Thom Zimny.
 The film features Springsteen and his backing band performing the music from Western Stars to a live audience.
-The film was released in theaters on October 25, 2019, and the film's soundtrack, Western Stars – Songs from the Film, was also released that day.
+The film was released in theaters in October 2019, and the film's soundtrack, Western Stars – Songs from the Film, was also released that day.

 On May 29, 2020, Springsteen appeared remotely during a livestream, no-audience concert by the Dropkick Murphys at Fenway Park in Boston.
 Springsteen performed the Dropkick Murphys song "Rose Tattoo" and his song "American Land", sharing co-vocals with Ken Casey on both songs.
 The event marked the first music performance without an in-person audience at a major U.S. arena, stadium or ballpark during the COVID-19 pandemic.
-During the livestream, viewers were encouraged to make charitable donations.
-The livestream attracted over 9 million viewers and raised over $700,000.
+The livestream attracted over 9 million viewers and raised over $700,000 through charitable donations.

-On September 10, 2020, Springsteen released the single "Letter to You".
-The single "Ghosts" was released on September 24, 2020.
-Letter to You, Springsteen's twentieth studio album, was released on October 23, 2020.
-Springsteen also released a documentary entitled Letter to You on October 23.
+Springsteen's twentieth studio album, Letter to You, was released in October 2020.
+An accompanying documentary of the same name was released the same month.
 The documentary was shot exclusively in black and white and was directed by Thom Zimny.
-The album Letter to You features 12 songs and runs just under one hour.

-On November 16, 2020, Springsteen was featured as a guest singer for Bleachers' newest single, "Chinatown", for their 3rd studio album Take the Sadness Out of Saturday Night.
+The album was supported by two singles, "Letter to You" and "Ghosts", released in September.
+In November, Springsteen was featured as a guest singer for Bleachers' single, "Chinatown".
+Letter to You reached No. 2 in the US, making Springsteen the first artist to release a top-five album in six consecutive decades.

 Springsteen and the E Street Band were musical guests on the December 12, 2020, episode of Saturday Night Live, where they performed "Ghosts" and "I'll See You in My Dreams".
 This marked the band's first performance since 2017 and their first to promote Letter to You.
-Garry Tallent and Soozie Tyrell opted to remain at home due to COVID-19 concerns; this was the first time Tallent had ever missed a performance with the band, and Jack Daley of the Disciples of Soul filled in for him.
+Garry Tallent and Soozie Tyrell opted to remain at home due to COVID-19 concerns; this was the first time Tallent had missed a performance with the band, and Jack Daley of the Disciples of Soul filled in for him.

-On February 22, 2021, it was announced that Springsteen was releasing an eight-part podcast on Spotify titled Renegades: Born in the USA that would feature himself in conversation with Barack Obama discussing a wide range of topics including family, race, marriage, fatherhood, and the state of the U.S.
+In February 2021, it was announced that Springsteen was releasing an eight-part podcast on Spotify titled Renegades: Born in the USA that would feature himself in conversation with Barack Obama discussing a wide range of topics including family, race, marriage, fatherhood, and the state of the U.S. Springsteen performed co-lead vocals and guitar on John Mellencamp's song "Wasted Days", released in September 2021.